FreeJoy-Team/FreeJoyWiki/Firmware-flasher.md

 <img src="https://d.radikal.ru/d16/2001/87/81f5de316304.png"/>

-* After device disconnects wait 5-10 seconds, unplug device and plug it again
+* When device disconnects wait 5-10 seconds, unplug device and plug it again

 After these steps device should be flashed with new firmware.